History of the Lovespoon

 The most well-known crafters of Welsh lovespoons today are Paul Curtis and Huw Jones.
 Both of which have a large range of lovespoons featuring many different symbols and finishes…

-• Huw Jones under the business Brookwood Powys is well known for his large range of hardwood lovespoons, featuring prominent symbols and a unique grain.
+• Huw Jones under the business Brookwood Powys is well known for his large range of hardwood Huw Jones lovespoons, featuring prominent symbols and a unique grain.
 Brookwood Powys also produces miniature lovespoons which can be used for wedding favours or as keyrings.
 Most of the larger lovespoons are usually engraved with details, such as the date and names of a couple as a wedding gift or the date and name of a newborn baby.

 We sell a large collection of lovespoons at Welsh Gifts in all shapes, sizes and materials including wooden lovespoons, pewter lovespoons and mini lovespoons; which are great for wedding favours.
 Several items in our collection of welsh lovespoons can also be personalised to include names and dates in the design (products by Huw Jones).
 A touching reminder of a special day such as a christening or wedding.